-But much like with any other resource, if it isn’t properly managed, the information collected can become useless.
+But much like with any other resource, the information collected can become useless if it isn’t correctly managed.
 That’s where data analytics comes in.
 Data analysts use tools and techniques to help them understand the underlying meaning of information collected by an organization.

 Business analytics is a subset of management science.
 Business analytics deals with the statistical analysis of data and analytical models to make better decisions.

 Business analytics is often used interchangeably with business intelligence.
-Still, there is an important distinction: Business intelligence focuses on using a consistent set of metrics to measure past performance.
+Still, there is an important distinction: Business intelligence uses a consistent set of metrics to measure past performance.

 Business analytics provides insights for day-to-day decision-making as well as long-term strategy development.

-For example, a company can measure how much money they are making from their products in different cities using business analytics.
-They can then use this information to determine which cities are the best places for them to sell their products and which ones are not worth investing in.
+For example, a company can measure how much money they make from its products in different cities using business analytics.
+They can then use this information to determine which cities are the best places to sell their products and which ones are not worth investing in.

-Business analytics not just analyzes data but also monitors current systems and processes and suggests changes when needed.
+Business analytics analyzes data and monitors current systems and processes, and suggests changes when needed.
 It can help companies find ways to streamline processes, improve efficiency and increase profitability.

-For example, if a company finds too much inventory of a specific product, they may change production schedules or sales tactics to get rid of those items more quickly.
+For example, if a company finds too much inventory of a specific product, it may change production schedules or sales tactics to get rid of those items more quickly.

 Both data and business analytics refer to data to answer questions and make strategic business decisions.
 The difference between the two is in how they go about it.
 Both analyze data sets, looking for trends to help make better business decisions.